waterbycounty

 What's happening with rivers in Caledonia County right now?

-Caledonia County's primary USGS streamgage on the PASSUMPSIC RIVER is currently reading 1,140 cubic feet per second — 146% of the long-term mean of 781.85 cfs.
+Caledonia County's primary USGS streamgage on the PASSUMPSIC RIVER has a pipeline snapshot of 1,140 cubic feet per second — 146% of the long-term mean of 781.85 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Caledonia County water compare to the Vermont average?